jmoraispk/DeepMIMO/raytracing_guidelines.md

 General:

+Most raytracing simulations can be static.
+A car driving in the city or a drone flying in the air can be modeled as a set of BSs on the ground and a set of points along the trajectory of the car/drone, which are raytraced in parallel.
+Instead of a trajectory, it is more general to consider a grid of points with sufficiently small spacing between points, which will contain a much higher number of possible trajectories.

+Some simulation guidelines:
-- always isotropic antennas
+- always choose isotropic antennas, since a specific pattern can be applied in post-processing
-- 2 pol > 1 pol
+- 2 pol > 1 pol (VH > V)
-- diffuse scattering
+- ideally, number of reflections >= 4, with diffraction and diffuse scattering ON.
 -